coasys/ad4m/connect/README.md

 - `appDesc(required)`: Description of the application using ad4m-connect.
 - `appDomain(required)`: Domain of the application using ad4m-connect.
 - `capabilities(required)`: Capabilities requested by the application.
-- `appiconpath`: Icon for the app using ad4m-connect.
+- `appIconPath`: Icon for the app using ad4m-connect.
+- `port`: Port that AD4M is running on.
+- `token`: JWT token if you have one.
+- `url`: The url that we should connect to.

 ## Events